Introduction

 Contributing

-If you are interested in the project and want to contribute or support it in other ways don't hesitate to contact me on Twitter!
+If you are interested in the project and want to contribute or support it in other ways don't hesitate to contact anyone from the team on Twitter or Bluesky (links below)!

 All PRs are welcome, but talk to us before you start working on something big.